🔍 Information Retrieval & RAG¶

 -

-This paper proposes BTZSC, a benchmark comprising 22 datasets, which for the first time systematically compares four model families — NLI cross-encoders, embedding models, rerankers, and instruction-tuned LLMs (38 models in total) — under a unified zero-shot protocol.
-Qwen3-Reranker-8B achieves a new SOTA with macro F1 = 0.72, while embedding models demonstrate the best accuracy–latency trade-off.
+The authors propose the BTZSC benchmark (spanning 22 datasets), which for the first time systematically compares four major model families—NLI Cross-Encoders, Embedding Models, Rerankers, and instruction-tuned LLMs (38 models in total)—under a unified zero-shot protocol.
+The study finds that Qwen3-Reranker-8B achieves a new SOTA with a macro \(F1=0.72\), while embedding models offer the optimal trade-off between precision and latency.

 -